vifreefly/kimuraframework/README.md

 - [ ] create an awesome logo in the likes of [this](https://hsto.org/webt/_v/mt/tp/_vmttpbpzbt-y2aook642d9wpz0.png)
 - [ ] have you as new contributor

-Tanakai is based on the well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
+Kimurai is based on the well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
 Let's try an example:

 ```ruby
 # github_spider.rb